-In this article, we wanted to take a moment and try and answer some of the most common questions we receive from individuals who have been diagnosed with Congestive Heart Failure or Chronic Heart Failure and are now applying for life insurance.
+In this article, we wanted to take a moment to answer some of the most common questions we receive from individuals who have been diagnosed with Congestive Heart Failure or Chronic Heart Failure and are now applying for life insurance.

-- Can I qualify for life insurance if I having received a Chronic Heart Failure?
+- Can I qualify for life insurance if I have been diagnosed with Chronic Heart Failure?

 - What information will insurance companies ask for or be interested in?